In this page

 Master the skills of technical writing

 Cherryleaf now offers a virtual classroom version of our popular Technical Author/technical writing elearning course.
 The virtual classroom version is for teams within organisations.
-It is delivered in two three-hour sessions, usually on consecutive days, via Microsoft Teams or Zoom.

 This course teaches you the key skills of technical writing for IT and software user documentation.

 You’ll gain confidence you’re approaching each writing project in the right way, and creating content that follows best practice.

 You’ll get immediate feedback from the trainer.
 You’ll discover what you’re doing right, and how you could make it even better.

 You’ll have access to a framework and templates to help you with your writing.
 You’ll also have the opportunity to practice and review your work.